O96a/llm-thinking-rag/README.md

 2. **Upload Documents**:
    - Upload PDF files using the file uploader
    - Add web URLs for content extraction
-3. **Configure Search**: Adjust similarity threshold and web search options
+3. **Configure Search**: Adjust the similarity threshold and web search options
 4. **Start Chatting**: Ask questions about your uploaded documents

 ### Advanced Features